 - 96 percent said it contributes to personal well-being

 - 95 percent said it helps them maintain their weight

-During the media engagement of his Asia Pacific Wellness Tour in Manila, Dr. Wang said that without breakfast, “you cannot regulate hunger.
+During the media engagement of his Asia-Pacific Wellness Tour in Manila, Dr. Wang said that without breakfast, “you cannot regulate hunger.
 You will eat a lot during lunch.
 The absorption is very high without breakfast.
 So this is a problem.”
-But fortunately, in the Philippines, the conditions are a little better when compared with neighboring countries like Malaysia.
+But fortunately, in the Philippines, the conditions are a little better when compared with neighboring countries.

 “In other countries like Malaysia, they are facing very serious overweight and obesity problems.
 They usually don’t have breakfast but they have an extra meal after dinner.
 This is a big problem.”

 Filipinos can breathe a sigh of relief after Dr. Wang presented the summary of key insights among majority of Filipino respondents.
 Eighty-six percent of respondents considered breakfast as the most important meal of the day (“I can say congratulations here,” says Dr. Wang) and 99 percent of them believe that it gives them energy in the morning.

 But part of the weak case against the Filipino habit is that many cite a lack of time as the primary obstacle to not having breakfast every morning.
 Furthermore, while protein is considered to be the most important nutrient in their morning meals, carbohydrates still comprise most of their plates.

 So how can you make eating a healthy breakfast a daily habit?
 There are several key strategies.
 First, wake up 15 minutes earlier to prepare a quick breakfast.
 The change in lifestyle not only allows you to make a meal but also conditions the body to get ready for the day ahead.